rednosecanada/.github/profile/README.md

-## For inquiries related to this solution, or its volunteer developers, please contact:
+## For inquiries related to this solution, or its volunteer developers, please contact the team using the email above.

 <!--